How the business started / about us

 Date of Birth - Sun 22nd July 1956

 I founded Papers Past in March 1981 and began acquiring collections of newspapers from Libraries, Government Departments and Private Collectors.
 Thus the Papers Past Newspaper Archive was established all those years ago.
-It now exceeds 200 tons of carefully preserved newspapers held in storage facilities across West Cornwall.
+It now exceeds 200 tons of carefully preserved newspapers held in storage facilities now in Devon.

 I adore newspapers and I give regular talks about them to local clubs and W.I. groups.
 Sometimes I can be found deep in the Newspaper Storage Vaults reading articles and old adverts by torchlight when really I should be moving stocks around or tidying up.